 The value of community and our concern for the common good underpin our decision to create The Center for Access and Success at Elon University.
 The purpose of The Center is to help students from all backgrounds to have access to and succeed in higher education.
-We serve individuals in our Elon University community and our surrounding communities from pre-K to adults through our current initiatives: It Takes a Village Project, Elon Academy, and Odyssey Program.
+We serve individuals in our Elon University community and our surrounding communities from pre-K to adults through our current initiatives: It Takes a Village Project, Elon Academy, Odyssey Program, and First-Generation Student Support Services.

 - The expanded “It Takes a Village” Project, locally known simply as the Village Project, is a district-wide tutoring initiative spearheaded by the Center for Access and Success on the campus of Elon University.
 The expanded Village Project works collaboratively with Elon tutors, Alamance County teachers and principals in an effort to improve the academic attainment of elementary grade students in the 12 Title I schools from surrounding Alamance County communities.
 The Village design focuses heavily on academic outcomes, instructional materials, attendance, quality of instructors, parental involvement and other enriching opportunities.